MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/script.rst

 	print(#rng) -- display: 11
 	for i,v in ipairs(rng) do print(i,v) end

-More details on ranges can be found in the :doc:`Range <numrange>` module, especially about the :literal:`range` and :literal:`logrange` constructors that may adjust :literal:`step` to ensure precise loops and iterators behaviors with floating-point numbers.
+More details on ranges can be found in the :doc:`Range <numrange>` module, especially about the :mod:`range` and :mod:`logrange` constructors that may adjust :var:`step` to ensure precise loops and iterators behaviors with floating-point numbers.

 Lua syntax and extensions
 """""""""""""""""""""""""